DarkiCraft/Singularity/README.md

 Singularity is a C++ header-only Linear Algebra library heavily inspired by [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) with a focus on compile-time metaprogramming.
 It’s built as a hobby project to learn and experiment with advanced C++ techniques.

 ## Goals:
 - Provide linear algebra operations.
-(Rethinking this part, honestly.......)
 - Enable pluggable user-defined storage backends ("Cores") with full operation support.
 - Serve as a learning ground for exploring template metaprogramming and library design.